kjetilv/dropwizard-configstack/README.md

 Is this an opinionated bundle?
 Well, yes, it might have opinions on how to organize your config.
 But not that many, I would argue, and I don't think it holds any extreme views.
-Hopefully, most people should be able to reason with it.
+Hopefully, most people should be able to reason with it and find that it adds convenience to their existing workflow.
+If it does take something away from your workflow, please give me a hint.

 ## Simple usage